wch/SendText/README.md

 Once it's installed, press Ctrl-Shift-P (or Cmd-Shift-P), type `install`, and select "Package Control: Install Packages".
 Then type "sendtext", and choose to install the SendText plugin.

-The other way is to clone this git repository into your `Sublime Text 2/Packages` directory.
-This will be in different places depending on the OS:
+The other way is to clone this git repository into your `Sublime Text 2/Packages` or `Sublime Text 3/Packages` directory.
+This will be in different places depending on the OS (for ST3, replace the 2 with 3):

 * Windows: `%APPDATA%\Sublime Text 2\Packages`
 * OS X: `~/Library/Application Support/Sublime Text 2/Packages`